 A Novel

 Soft Burial follows the aftermath of the bloody land reform campaign of the late 1940s and early 1950s.
 The story opens with the mysterious, then-nameless protagonist pulled out of a river in an amnesiac state, near-to-death.
 As the story unfolds, the protective cocoon of amnesia that her subconscious wove around her begins to give way, revealing glimpses of her previous life and the unspeakable trauma that she suffered.
 First published in 2016, Soft Burial initially received critical acclaim but attacks from ultra-leftists featuring resurrected Cultural Revolution-era slogans — “Soft Burial is a terrible poisonous weed!” — followed.
 By 2017, the novel was banned and taken off of bookstore shelves.
-A strikingly salient examination of the toll of unearthing a long-burried past, the novel is an enjoyable read, too, due to its mellifluous translation.
+A strikingly salient examination of the toll of unearthing a long-buried past, the novel is an enjoyable read, too, due to its mellifluous translation.

 Taiwan Travelogue